-Each employee is expected to work in a cooperative manner with one another.
+The key to our Company's success is creating trust and respect for each other.
 Our goal is to become a workplace where the contribution of every employee is valued.

 - Respect the dignity of each individual.

 - Listen openly to concerns and suggestions.

 - Approach disagreements with an open mind.

-- Follow all applicable policies, laws and rules that govern our work.
+- Follow the laws and rules that govern our business.

-- Report criminal activity and policy violations immediately.
+- Report criminal activity and serious misconduct immediately.